 Is it safe to travel to Thailand?

 Numerous times I got the question: Is it is safe to travel to Thailand?
 I have never encountered any other problems apart from taxi drivers that were not willing to turn on their meters.
 To me there are no safety issues at all.
 I know I am man and that definitely makes things easier, but even for a girl there won’t be that much hassle, apart from drunk backpackers.
 Thai people are genuinely friendly, just be aware of the many scams.
 Those won’t hurt you, but they will hurt your wallet!
-Read more about safety issues in Thailand in my blog: Is It Safe To Travel To Thailand?
+Read more about safety issues in Thailand.

 Most probably you will start your island hopping Thailand adventure in the crazy Thai capital.
 Bangkok can be intimidating at first, but give it a chance and you will seriously love it.
 Walk around, take unexpected turns, and get lost.
 There is something interesting to see in every street.
 Of course make sure you are going to see the temples, enjoy a night out around Khao San Road, find a rooftop bar for a drink with a spectacular view, eat your heart out in Chinatown, explore the city by local boat, go to a pool party, roam around one of the many shopping malls, try a luxury Thai cinema or take a bike tour to see a totally different side of Thailand.
 If you are interested in markets don’t miss the Mae Klong Railway market or one of the floating markets.
 You want something more adventurous?
 Go wake boarding!
 Click here to about all my top 10 things to do in Bangkok.